 If you’re a thrill seeker, Levitation was made for you.
 At this exhibit, you can enjoy a rush as you step out over the city in one of the two glass bottomed ledges suspended 1,063 ft (324m) above Madison Avenue.

 However, you’re not allowed to take photos of yourself in the skyboxes.
 SUMMIT staff will take your photos and these photos must be purchased for an additional fee.
-We skipped this section because the line was extremely long and we were happy with the photos we had already taken with our camera.
+We skipped this attraction because the line was extremely long and we were happy with the photos we had already taken with our camera.

 9. Unity (Floor 92)